ryan-kirkman/challenges/problems/ring_groups.md

 Using the background information we provide in the following section, please implement the functionality defined [here](/problems/assets/ring groups).
 We expect you to work on the interface to manage ring groups, don't worry with the Talkdesk layout details.

+As you might have already noticed, we value beautiful code, be it Ruby, Javascript, HTML or CSS.
+Show us your skills!

 ## Background Information

 You can use the following credentials to login and explore Talkdesk: